onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-Using should is a bit trickier than using <i>contains</i>, but it allows for more diverse tests than <i>contains</i> which works based on text content only.
+Using `should` is a bit trickier than using `contains`, but it allows for more diverse tests than `contains` which works based on text content only.

-A list of the most common assertions which can be used with *should* can be found [here](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions).
+A list of the most common assertions which can be used with `should` can be found [here](https://docs.cypress.io/guides/references/assertions.html#Common-Assertions).

 We can, for example, make sure that the error message is red and it has a border: